Joshua Barney: Chesapeake Bay Flotilla

-Battles continued through 10 June.
-The British, frustrated by their inability to flush Barney out of his safe retreat, instituted a "campaign of terror," laying waste to "town and farm alike" and plundering and burning Calverton, Huntingtown, Prince Frederick, Benedict and Lower Marlboro.

-On 26 June, after the arrival of troops commanded by United States Army Colonel Decius Wadsworth, and United States Marine Corps Captain Samuel Miller, Barney attempted a breakout.
-A simultaneous attack from land and sea on the blockading frigates at the mouth of St. Leonard's creek allowed the flotilla to move out of the creek and up-river to Benedict, Maryland, though Barney had to scuttle gunboats No. 137 and 138 in the creek.
-The British entered the then-abandoned creek and burned the town of St. Leonard, Maryland.
+Captain Robert Barrie, who commanded Dragon, sought to flush Barney's flotilla out by forcing it to come to the assistance of nearby settlements and slave plantations on the Patuxent.
+Under his direction, the blockaders proceeded to raid nearby towns, villages, and plantations, sacking or burning the settlements of Calverton, Huntingtown, Prince Frederick, Benedict and Lower Marlboro.
+On 26 June, after the arrival of American troops under US Army Colonel Decius Wadsworth and US Marine Corps Captain Samuel Miller, Barney attempted a breakout.
+A simultaneous attack from land and sea on the blockading frigates at the mouth of St. Leonard's creek allowed the flotilla to move out of the creek and upriver to Benedict, though Barney had to scuttle gunboats No. 137 and 138 in the creek.
+The British entered the then-abandoned creek and burned St. Leonard.

-The British, under the command of Admiral Sir Alexander Cochrane then moved up the Patuxent, preparing for a landing at Benedict.
-Concerned that Barney's flotilla could fall into British hands, Secretary of the Navy Jones ordered Barney to take the flotilla as far up the Patuxent as possible, to Queen Anne, and scuttle it if the British appeared.
-Leaving his barges with a skeleton crew under the command of Lieutenant Solomon Kireo Frazier to handle any destruction of the craft, Barney took the majority of his men to join the American Army commanded by General William Henry Winder where they participated in the Battle of Bladensburg.
-Frazier scuttled all but one of the vessels of the Chesapeake Bay Flotilla, which the British captured.
+British forces under Admiral Sir Alexander Cochrane then moved up the Patuxent, preparing for a landing at Benedict.
+Concerned that Barney's flotilla could fall into British hands, Secretary of the Navy Jones ordered Barney to take the flotilla as far up the Patuxent as possible, to Queen Anne, and scuttle it if he sighted British forces.
+Leaving his barges with a skeleton crew under the command of Lieutenant Solomon Kireo Frazier to handle any scuttling of the flotilla, Barney took the majority of his men to join the American army commanded by General William H. Winder where they participated in the Battle of Bladensburg.
+Frazier subsequently scuttled all but one of the vessels of the Chesapeake Bay Flotilla, which the British captured.